 Does bleaching your hair damage it forever?

 Frequent bleaching may result in permanent damage to hair strands.
-However, with a reduced bleaching regime, you can minimize the damage caused.
-Avoid excessive bleaching, reduce the usage of harsh chemical-based products and hydrate adequately to minimize the chances of damage.
+However, you can minimize the damage caused with a reduced bleaching regime.
+Avoid excessive bleaching, reduce the usage of harsh chemical-based products, and hydrate adequately to minimize the chances of damage.

 Can bleaching your hair cause hair loss?

-While extensive bleaching can cause serious damage to your hair, there is no direct evidence to establish that it can cause hair loss.
+While extensive bleaching can cause severe damage to your hair, there is no direct evidence to establish that it can cause hair loss.

 Can you bleach your hair without damaging it?